 Diana and Charles got some mileage out of the blue and white suit; Prince William is also seen wearing the ensemble aboard the Royal Yacht Britannia in 1985 during an official visit by his parents to Italy.

-And below, Prince George at the christening of sister Princess Charlotte in a look inspired by his father’s wardrobe.
+Below, Prince George at the christening of sister Princess Charlotte in a look inspired by his father’s wardrobe.

 Adding to the conversation, Bethan Holt, The Telegraph’s digital fashion editor, in a piece that ran on Sunday: